phbradley/conga/README.md

 ie finds a few more GEX/TCR associations, probably because there seem to be fewer, larger clusters.
 If the `louvain` package is installed `conga` will use that.

+# Updates
+* 2020-09-04: (EXPERIMENTAL) Added support for bcrs and for gamma-delta TCRs.
+Right now `conga` uses the `'organism'` specifier to communicate the data type: `human` and `mouse` mean alpha-beta TCRs;
+`human_gd` and `mouse_gd` mean gamma-deltas; `human_ig` means B cell data (not setup for mouse yet but let us know if that's of interest to you, for example by opening an Issue on github).
+Hacking the organism field like this allows us to put all the gene sequence information into a single, enlarged database file (`conga/tcrdist/db/combo_xcrs.tsv`).

 # svg to png
 The `conga` image-making pipeline requires an svg to png conversion.
 There seem to be a variety of